hlbao/hlbao/README.md

 My publications: https://scholar.google.com/citations?user=pSdfiCYAAAAJ&hl=en

-My comments, notes, and review on the selected papers in a broad range of computational social science -- the science of science, political engagement, health communication, social data, media/networks, field experiments, and so forth (a good resource!): https://www.carsonhlbao.com/post/my-random-notes-when-i-read-papers/
+My comments, notes, and reviews on the selected papers in a broad range of computational social science -- the science of science, political engagement, health communication, social data, media/networks, field experiments, and so forth (a good resource!): https://www.carsonhlbao.com/post/my-random-notes-when-i-read-papers/

 How to reach me: baohlcs@gmail.com